Paul St. John, LMT, CNST

 Director of Research

 Paul St. John attended the University of Rochester, where he was certified by New York State in Radiological Technology.
-He was a medic in the Green Berets in Vietnam, where he learned to appreciate the wisdom and knowledge of healers from the Orient.
+He was a combat medic in the Green Berets 5th Special Forces Group in Vietnam.
+While there he worked with the Montagnard Tribesman of the Central Highlands, where he learned to appreciate the wisdom and knowledge of healers from the Orient.
 He attended the American Institute of Massage Therapy in Gainesville, Florida, where the State of Florida licensed him as a massage therapist.

 The Development of NST

-Paul St. John was injured very seriously three times in his life, the last one being over 30 years ago, leaving him in chronic debilitating pain.
+Paul St. John was injured very seriously twice in his life, the last one being over 30 years ago, when he was in a serious car accident, leaving him in chronic debilitating pain.
 After going through four years of chiropractic, neurology, osteopathy, and even psychiatry, he had found no permanent relief from his pain.
 He then started studying pain mechanisms, spending many hours in medical libraries researching the functioning of the nervous system and the neurological laws that govern the workings of the body.

 Through this research he found that most pain conditions stem from the muscular system.
 With this information he began to study his own body and the pain patterns developing from his injuries.
 He began teaching others to treat his tissues as he began to integrate the teachings of such notables as Marianno Racabado, P.T.; Janet Travell, M.D.; John Barnes, P.T.; Raymond Nimmo, D.C.; Dr. John Christopher; Dr. Bernard Jensen, and other orthodox and non-conventional teachers.
 From this research, he developed the St. John Method of Neuromuscular Therapy (NMT).